catzy007/catzy007.github.io/posts/2021-09-03-my-attempt-to-5ghz-usb-wifi-access-point/index.md

 ### **My Attempt to 5GHz USB WIFI Access Point**
 _Friday, September 3, 2021_

-Recently i wanted to try 5GHz AC wifi in my house.
+Recently i wanted to try 5GHz AC Wi-Fi in my house.
 But there are some constraints, first is space constraint i'm going to deploy this under my TV cabinet and space is premium there.
 Second is price constraint i don't want to put a lot of money into something that doesn't work.
 But in the end this backfires a little.